darrenomight/darrenomight/README.md

 🌱I am a Software engineering working on creating fun or interesting projects while being doing my masters!!<br>
 👯I am currently enjoying to learning about cloud implementation and software security.
 <br>📚Learning AWS and general modern Approaches to websites, database and software desgin<br>
-💬Please ask away about my projects<br>Fun Fact of the day I hated python until i went on Erasmus to H_da (Hochschule Darmstadt )<br>⚡C is the goat tho.... and javascript, with ajax fun.
+💬Please ask away about my projects<br>Fun Fact of the day I hated python until I went on Erasmus to H_da (Hochschule Darmstadt )<br>⚡C is the goat tho.... and javascript, with ajax fun.